praw-dev/praw/docs/pages/configuration_files.rst

 * *store_json_result* A **boolean** to indicate if json_dict, which contains the original API response, should be stored on every object in the json_dict attribute.
 Default is `False` as memory usage will double if enabled.
+For lazy objects, json_dict will be `None` until the data has been fetched.

 The are additional variables that each site can define.
 These additional variables are: